kekeandzeyu/Computer-Science-Study-Notes/README.md

 ## 3 References

-If someone's original work is used but not mentioned, or being misused, either way please contact me via email for deletion, thanks.
+If someone's original work is used but not mentioned in the following list, or being misused, please contact me via email kekeandzeyu@gmail.com for deletion, thanks!

+### Topic 1: Artificial Intelligence

+1. CS188: Artificial Intelligence (UC Berkeley) by Professor Pieter Abbeel, Igor Mordatch and the rest of CS188 staff.

+2. Artificial Intelligence: A Modern Approach, 4th Global ed. by Stuart Russell and Peter Norvig.

-### Topic 1: Data Structures and Algorithms
+### Topic 2: Data Structures and Algorithms

 1. Algorithms &#8544; & &#8545; (Coursera) by Professor Robert Sedgewick & Kevin Wayne.